orhan1035/PurchaseOrders/README.md

 The JavaScript file is responsible for retrieving the data from a JSON file and displaying it on the page.
 The `fetch` method is used to retrieve the data and the `parsePurchaseOrders` function is used to parse the data and update the innerHTML of the links.

 To run the web page, simply open the HTML file in a web browser.
 The JavaScript will retrieve the data and update the links with the information.

+Purchase Order Table
+This HTML table displays information about a purchase order, including the purchase order address, contact person, status, and details.